Fundraising ideas for kids

 If you’re hosting a fundraising event with your child or other children, it’s important to emphasise the importance of adult supervision at all times.
 The child’s physical and emotional safety must be paramount, so make sure that you have plenty of other parents or guardians there to keep an eye on everyone.
 If there’s a big group of children, don’t try to take all the responsibility on yourself.

-Simple and fun fundraising ideas for children
+Fun and easy fundraising ideas for children

 Sponsored walks or runs